Improving Central Avenue

 • Spring 2024: Design Review, Permitting, Material Acquisition, and Implementation Planning

-• Summer 2024: Post-Implementation Data Collection and Community Survey
+• Fall 2024: Post-Implementation Data Collection and Community Survey

 Project Partners